-Global Sustainable Development hosts an annual competition for Year 12 students, encouraging students to think creatively and gain valuable research skills as they learn more about global sustainable development.
-Shortlisted entrants are invited to a Global Sustainable Development Campus Day at Warwick.
+Global Sustainable Development hosts an annual competition for year 11 and 12 students (school pupils aged between 15 and 17 years), encouraging students to think creatively and gain valuable research skills as they learn more about global sustainable development.
+Shortlisted entrants are invited to a Global Sustainable Development event.

 In 2018, topics included: